hyperledger-labs/splice/cluster/images/docs/src/troubleshooting.rst

 Collecting Debug Information
 ============================

-This section provides an overview of which information can be collected to debug issues in a Canton Network Node both to debug issues yourself or to provide them to DA support.
+This section provides an overview of which information can be collected to debug issues in a Canton Network Node.

 Where to find logs
 ------------------